 You’ve got two (not mutually exclusive) options:

 - Book a fishing charter that provides equipment (FishingBooker helps you do this worldwide).

-- Bring your own trusted gear with you (Read on).
+- Travel with your own trusted gear (Read on).

 Travel vs. Trolling Rods or Both?

 4 piece travel rods are great for light fly fishing or small lures, but what if you’re going after something bigger?
 Ask any serious international angler planning his trip to a coral-filled paradise; He’s going to bring at least two heavy trolling rods for the charter boat (just in case the equipment on board isn’t any good) and another 4 piece travel rod for having fun from the beach.